sugarbushjs/sugarbush/README.md

 ```

 The key represents the alias name of the reducer listed within switchback.
 For example, when importing the system-reducers.ts
 file, the file is assigned an alias of SystemState.
-Then SystemState is added within the switchback list.
+Then SystemState is added to the switchback list.
 The key for the
 system-reducer would be SystemState.

 \